padarom/esoterpret/README.md

 We're also planning to add the ability to incorporate external interpreters/compilers.
 They will not necessarily contain the complete feature set offered by Esoterpret, but can still be run by it.

-## Requirements
+## How to use
 Esoterpret requires Python 3.

-It is currently using the native Python library Curses, which is not shipped with the Windows installation of Python.
-For this reason, it can't currently be used on a Windows PC.
-I'm currently looking into transferring the project over to PyQt so it can use a graphical user interface instead of a text-based command-line one.
-It will still be possible to use the interpreters using the command line, but without debugging.

-## How to use
 Just download the repository (or clone it) and run `esoterpret.py`:
 ```sh
 $ python esoterpret.py --help
 ```